slowphil/SVG_and_TeXmacs_for_LibreOffice/README.md

 ## Requirements
 This extension is known to work in LibreOffice ⩾ 5.3 in both Linux and Windows.
 It was not tested in OpenOffice and probably won't work without modifications.
 If the extension fails to install properly, make sure you have `libreoffice-script-provider-python` installed.

-Non-backward-compatible changes were made to the [handling of images in LO 6.1](https://tomazvajngerl.blogspot.com/2018/03/improving-image-handling-in-libreoffice.html), which required to make a new version of the extension (otherwise functionally identical):

-For LO⩾6.1 use version 0.2 of the extension.

-For LO⩽6.0 use version 0.1 of the extension.

 For the TeXmacs equation editor feature to work nicely with LibreOffice, a [patch](https://github.com/slowphil/mingw-w64-texmacs/blob/master/equation-editor-plugin.patch)ed version of TeXmacs is presently strongly recommended (when plugins will be able to have their own preference tab, the patch will be integrated into the "trunk").
 You'll also need `pdftocairo` (from Poppler tools).
 In windows, [get both together here](https://github.com/slowphil/mingw-w64-texmacs/releases/latest).
 For Linux, [this AppImage](https://download.opensuse.org/repositories/home:/slowphil:/texmacs-devel/AppImage/texmacs-latest-x86_64.AppImage) contains the [patch](https://build.opensuse.org/package/view_file/home:slowphil:texmacs-devel/texmacs/equation-editor-plugin.patch) and is thus presently recommended over the TeXmacs build found at texmacs.org.

 ## Technical details